fabricecordelieres/IJ-Plugin_MetroloJ/README.md

 ---
 ---

+This repository is the home of the original MetroloJ plugin.
+It has been forked and further augmented to give the MetroloJ-QC plugin.
+Have a look at [its repo](https://github.com/MontpellierRessourcesImagerie/MetroloJ_QC) and the accompanying publication

 <h1 align="center">MetroloJ plugin: supporting documents</h1>

 Several documents are available to download.
 Their source code ($\LaTeX$) is available for the [docs/src/ folder](docs/src).